maoueh/nugrant/README.md

 ### Vagrant

+All examples shown here are for Vagrant 1.1+.
+They have been tested with Vagrant 1.2.2.
+Keep this in mind when copying examples.

-For example, let say the git repository you want to expose is not located under the root folder of your `Vagrantfile`.
-That means you will need to specify an absolute host path to share the folder on the guest vm.
+Let start with a small use case.
+Say the git repository you want to share with your guest VM is not located under the root folder of your `Vagrantfile`.
+That means you will need to specify an absolute host path to share the folder on the guest VM.

 Your `Vagrantfile` would look like this:

-    Vagrant::Config.run do |config|
+    Vagrant.configure("2") do |config|
-      config.vm.share_folder "git", "/git", "/home/user/work/git"
+      config.vm.box = "base"
+      config.vm.synced_folder "/home/user/work/git", "/git"
     end

 However, what happens when multiple developers need to share the same `Vagrantfile`?
-This is the main use case this plugin address.
+This is the main use case this plugin try to address.

-When Vagrant starts, via any of the `vagrant` commands, it loads all vagrant plugins it founds under the `GEM_PATH` variable.
-If you installed the plugin with one of the two methods we listed above, you DO NOT need to setup this environment variable.
+When Vagrant starts, it loads all vagrant plugins it knows about.
+If you installed the plugin with one of the two methods we listed above, Vagrant will know about Nugrant and will load it correctly.

-To use the plugin, first create a yaml file named `.vagrantuser` where your `Vagrantfile` is located.
-The file must be a valid yaml file:
+To use the plugin, first create a YAML file named `.vagrantuser` in the same folder where your `Vagrantfile` is located.
+The file must be a valid YAML file:

-    vm_port: 2223
     repository:
       project: "/home/user/work/git"